Steering Committee

 Abbie Marksbury

-Abbie is Vice Chair, Organizing Chair, and a proud union sibling of PWG.
+Abbie is Chief Steward, Organizing Chair, and a proud union sibling of PWG.
 She currently works as a full time legislative aide and campaign manager.
 She became involved in our union after being organized by Sophia Braman-Sickling, quickly jumping in to help however she could.
 Motivated by her own experience of mistreatment in a legislative office, Abbie has dedicated herself to the fight for fair and equitable working conditions for all political workers.
 As a steward, Abbie is a fierce advocate and a trusted resource for her fellow workers, always maintaining an open door policy.
 She played a key role at the bargaining table in winning severance pay for a legislative aide for the first time in April 2025.

 For decades, political workers in Colorado have faced exploitation both in legislative offices and on the campaign trail, with little to no accountability for those in power.
 Abbie is determined to help change that.
 Only by working together with her fellow union siblings, she will continue to advance our vision of securing better wages, benefits, and working conditions.